This site is intended for US patients and caregivers.

 • More hearing loss over time as cisplatin stays in the ear even after chemotherapy is over

 Cochlear damage can begin early and continue even after cisplatin treatment ends.
-You may not even notice it at first.
-In the early stages, you may think your child simply isn’t paying attention to things around them.
-In reality, they may not hear higher-pitched sounds like music or birds.
+A person may begin to not hear higher-pitched sounds like music or birds.
 Later, they may not hear lower-pitched sounds like thunder.
-That’s why it’s important to get your child’s hearing tested before, during, and after treatment.
+That’s why it’s important they get their hearing tested before, during, and after treatment.

-Symptoms and responses to any treatment may vary so it’s important to talk with your healthcare provider about what is right for your child and to follow your doctor’s recommendations.
+Symptoms and responses to any treatment may vary, so it’s important to talk with a healthcare provider about what is the right treatment plan and to follow the doctor’s recommendations.

 Case study: Each cisplatin cycle risks more